core-wg/href/draft-ietf-core-href.md

   When converted to URIs, these would violate the requirement that in absence of an authority, a URI's path cannot begin with two slash characters, and they would be indistinguishable from a URI with a shorter path and a present but empty authority component.

-* {:#naked-rootless} CRIs without authority that are rootless and do not have a pathg component (e.g., `["a", true]`), which would be indistinguishable from its root-based equivalent (`["a"]`) as both would have the URI `a:`.
+* {:#naked-rootless} CRIs without authority that are rootless and do not have a path component (e.g., `["a", true]`), which would be indistinguishable from its root-based equivalent (`["a"]`) as both would have the URI `a:`.